 Foreign keys are a more general parent-child solution and address additional use cases.
 They are not limited to primary key columns, and tables can have multiple foreign key relationships, both as a parent in some relationships and a child in others.
 However, a foreign key relationship does not imply co-location of the tables in the storage layer.

+Google recommends that you choose to represent parent-child relationships either as interleaved tables or as foreign keys, but not both.
 For more information on foreign keys and their comparison to interleaved tables, see Foreign keys overview.

 Choosing a primary key

-have only one row.)
 Often your application already has a field that's a natural

-above, there might be an application-supplied
+there might be an application-supplied

 CustomerId that serves well as